cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 Then open [http://localhost:4200](http://localhost:4200) in a browser to see Mere Medical running!

 Note that this will not set up SSL for you, which is needed for some patient portal syncing/authentication flows.
 If you are running this on a server with reverse proxy already set up, it is recommended to have your reverse proxy handle SSL and forward requests to Mere Medical.
-If you are running this on your local machine and need local SSL set up, read the section below.
+If you are running this on your local machine and need local SSL set up, [follow the instructions here](/docs/getting-started/docker#setting-up-with-docker-compose--local-ssl-with-mkcert--nginx).